 The University of Auckland and Ministry of Education have partnered to make the online learning modules Digital Technologies and Hangarau Matihiko (DT & HM) for NCEA.

 These modules support teachers, particularly those who are not subject specialists, to teach digital technologies and hangarau matihiko curriculum content at senior secondary levels.
 The modules provide student activities and teacher guides.
 Each module is divided into sections that focus on one NCEA achievement standard.
 Teachers can pick and choose parts of the modules to use for learning and/or revision.

 Six modules at NCEA level 1 are available, including two digital technologies standards translated into te reo Māori.

 Three modules at NCEA level 2 are available.

 View this short introductory video which provides an overview on the resources.

 Teachers can register for any of the modules.
 Register at stemonline.auckland.ac.nz.

 Teachers receive a direct link and class code once registered.
 The link allows immediate access to the requested module.

 The Ministry of Education is keen to hear feedback on this approach to support teachers in other learning areas.
 To share your experience and feedback, contact firstname.lastname@example.org.

-Networks of Expertise
+Networks of Expertise for digital technologies